I have kept the faith

 “Looking to Jesus, the author and perfecter of faith, who for the joy that was set before him endured the cross, despising shame.”

 Reorientation has been rebuilding you toward exactly this.
-The goal was never a faith that never breaks.
-It was a faith you can keep, all the way to the end.
+The goal was never a faith that never breaks; it was a faith you can keep, all the way to the end.
 Paul, with death at the door, did not boast that he had won every argument or stood unshaken through every storm.
 He said he had kept the faith, held on through everything, and there is more peace in that than in any record of victories.
+And the secret takes the pressure off: the keeping depends not on your grip, which has slipped before, but on your gaze, on looking to the One who authors and finishes faith, who began this in you and promises to complete it.
 That is the goal of your new bearings too.
-And here is the secret that takes the pressure off: the keeping does not finally depend on your grip, which has slipped before and will again.
-It depends on your gaze.
-You keep the faith by looking to the One who authors it and finishes it, who started this in you and has promised to complete it.
-From here you can see the finish line, but hear this clearly: you see it; you have not yet crossed it.
-The road still runs on, and the summit only shows how far the faithfulness reaches.
-So fix your eyes on Jesus, and keep walking.